radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 RadiantOne supports the following LDAP controls.

 >[!warn] The Proxied Authorization Control and the Paged Results Controls are enabled by default and cannot be disabled from the Control Panel.
-If you require these to be disabled, use a client to call the RadiantOne config API directly.
+If you require these to be disabled, use a client to call the RadiantOne config API directly with an [Access Token](/documentation/configuration/security/access-tokens).

 2.16.840.1.113730.3.4.18 – Proxied Authorization Control